KAMKEEL/KAMKEEL/README.md

 ## About me
 <a href="https://github.com/KAMKEEL/"><img src="resources/coffee.png" align="right" height="200" /></a>

-I am a Penn State Alumni that received a Bachelor's of Computer Science in December 2021.
+I am a Penn State Alumni that received a Bachelor's Degree inn Computer Science [December 2021].
 I am passionate about programming and tinkering with games and other forms of software I use during my day-to-day.
 Currently my most recent and best languages are Java and Go.

 - 🌱 Aiming to receives a Master's in Software Engineering or Artificial Intelligence
 - 📊 Software Engineer at [EagleView](https://www.eagleview.com/)